 Today is an important day.

 "Alright," she whispered to herself.
-Her mind remained sceptical of her new reality.
-Gwen pinched herself on the thighs until a welt appeared and her eyes moistened.
+Her mind remained sceptical even as her senses seemed helplessly invested in this new reality.
+Cynically, she pinched herself hard on the thighs until a welt appeared and her eyes moistened.

-Her internal monologue was interrupted by her bedroom door opening.
-Gwen felt her blood run cold.
-Trapped in a strange parallel world that was not her own, who or what could be coming through that door?
+Her internal discourse was interrupted by an intruder.
+Instantly, her blood ran cold.
+She was trapped in a strange parallel world, who or what could be coming through that door?

 The door opened.

 It was her brother, Percy, who peeped in with a face still drugged with sleep.

 “Dad called and said you have to get up now,” he informed her.
 “It's your PMAE today.”